LaunchPlatform/wtforms-bootstrap5/README.md

 ### Add submit button or other fields

-Sometimes, define submit button for each form is not desirable.
+Sometimes, define a submit button for each form is not desirable.
 Or, the form could be automatically generated and doesn't come with a submit button.
 In those cases, you can use `add_field` to add any extra fields into the end of the form.
 Like this: